alphora/dtr-content-r4/WALKTHROUGH.md

 - open the DTR Data Dictionary located in the `input/l2` folder using Excel (or equivalent)
 - note that the DTR Data Dictionary does not include entries for the last box on the Questionnaire "Check appropriate boxes"
 - add a new row to the DTR Data Dictionary for the "Patient snores in his/her sleep" question:
+   - note: the row specified below is similar to the existing row 3 so consider copy/paste/editing row 3 to create this new row
    - Activity ID: ASLP.A1 Adult Sleep Studies
    - Data element ID: ASLP.AE.DE1
    - Data element label: Snores in Sleep